Mathematics

 Assessment to Inform Instruction

-Assessment to Inform Instruction supports teachers in answering the question What comes next in learning?
+Assessment to Inform Instruction supports teachers in answering the critical question: What comes next in learning?

-In elementary mathematics, researchers have developed progressions that describe the likely development of student mathematical thinking for a given concept, what we call big ideas in mathematics.
-For example, addition and subtraction and multiplication and division are big ideas in mathematics.
-These progressions can guide teachers in making instructional decisions based on a student’s progress as compared to the progression.
-Below are progressions for grades Kindergarten through Fifth Grade whole number concepts.
+In elementary mathematics, researchers have developed learning progressions that describe the likely development of student mathematical thinking for "Big Ideas," such as addition, subtraction, multiplication, and division.
+These progressions guide teachers in making instructional decisions based on a student’s current progress.

 Diagnostic Assessment